fiverbeyond/In-Otter-Words/_posts/2026-1-1-some-heroes-in-the-immigration-debate.md

 "It is absolutely unjust and illegal to have this Marylander detained one more day in a notorious prison in El Salvador."[^chris-van-hollen-its-unjust]

 Instead, he took the time, resources, and effort to arrange a face-to-face visit with Kilmar [Cite the visit].
 Such a simple request, merely to meet face to face with a prisoner... and yet it evidently caused a scramble.
-The CECOT torture camp was publicly hailed as a place where no one would ever be allowed to leavve [cite this quote], but shortly before [check this] the Senator's visit, Kilmar did just that.
-Before the meeting, he was transferred to a different prison with more humane conditians, and eventually, he returned to the United States, making a proud open mockery of Kristi Noem's claims that he would never return).
-President (whatshisname's) attempt to make the visit look luxurious (by staging margaritas in the photo) backfired beautifully when the Senator took the time to publicly point out the staging [cite this].
+The CECOT torture camp was publicly hailed as a place where no one would ever be allowed to leave [cite this quote], but shortly before [check this] the Senator's visit, Kilmar did just that.
+Before the meeting, he was transferred to a different prison with more humane conditians, and eventually, he returned to the United States, making a proud open mockery of Kristi Noem's claims that he would "never return"[^never-return]).
+President Bukele's attempt to make the visit look luxurious (by staging margaritas in the photo) backfired beautifully when the Senator took the time to publicly point out the staging [cite this].

 It's not often that I need to begrudgingly admire the actions of a U.S. Senator, but Van Hollen's boldness made me hope that, should I be whisked away without due process, my Senator might have the guts to stand up for me.